a-curious-coder/rubiks-cube-solver/README.md

 - [x] Scramble function for cube
 - [x] Animation of each move
 - [x] Reverse scramble of cube
-- [x] Adapt the code to cater for larger cubes
+- [ ] Adapt the code to cater for larger cubes - currently facing issues
 - [x] Save computing power by only storing visible cubies
 - [x] Adding [X, Y, Z](https://ruwix.com/the-rubiks-cube/notation/advanced/) rotations to cube.
 - [ ] Implement a human algorithm to solve the cube

 <h3>Mandatory</h3>

 - [ ] Use **local search** or **constraint solvers** to solve well-specified problems
-- [ ] Evaluate empirically the effectiveness of a solution method for a problem - (This step will be the hardest I believe)
+- [ ] Evaluate 'empirically' the effectiveness of a solution method for a problem - (This step will be the hardest I believe)
   - Computing power needed
-  - Steps the cube is solved in
+  - Number of steps required to solve the cube
-  - Time to solve
+  - Time to solve the cube
 - [x] Develop a computer implementation of a puzzle game.

 <h3>Optional</h3>

 - [x] Allow user to create custom cube sizes
+- [ ] Add a 2D visualisation of the cube
 - [ ] Allow user to create a custom cube scramble
 - [x] Provide output of scramble/solve steps to console for the user
 - [ ] Solve the cube from its scrambled state in 20 moves or less - [God's number](https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves) could be a factor used to help determine the efficiency (based on number of moves) of the solve.
 God's Number is the theory that any traditional 3x3x3 Rubik's cube can be solved in 20 moves or lesss.